 The Vermont Department of Labor lists over 150 job openings for LNAs in the last 60 days.
 See a partial listing of openings HERE

-Board of Nursing approved LNA classes are starting in 2023.
+Board of Nursing approved LNA classes still available in 2023.
 More information on Board of Nursing licensure HERE.

 Click on your choice to visit class webpage